What It’s Like to Know You’ll Be on Antidepressants for Life

 Even with the experience of growing up with chronic illness making her more amenable to long-term medication, it took Kreizman some time to accept that her mental illness was as chronic and as real as her diabetes.
 So it stands to reason that those who don’t have that experience struggle with the stigma of medicating mental illness.

 Just as I was coming to terms with being medicated indefinitely, the medication I’d been on for about eight years stopped working.
 It was a couple of years after that conversation, described above, with my psychiatrist.
 I shut myself in an empty room in the office where I worked, slumped down to the floor in a corner, and called one of my closest friends.
 For weeks, I’d been crying every day on the way to work.
-Through sobs, I tried to tell her how bad I was feeling, how I didn’t feel like I was worth anything, like anything I did or thought or said was worth anything, and how I was so, so scared.
+Through sobs, I tried to tell her how bad I was feeling; how I didn’t feel like I was worth anything, or like anything I did or thought or said was worth anything; and how I was so, so scared.

 She listened and murmured comforting things, then cautiously said that she hadn’t heard me in this state in a long time.
 She is one of those invaluable friends who keep people like me alive: She can witness this kind of pain and not get scared or overwhelmed.
 Something she said in our conversation jogged my memory.
-Eight years prior, during my second major depression, I told my psychiatrist I knew everyone else didn’t feel or think what I did — that nothing mattered, that everything was meaningless or worse — but that I couldn’t understand how they didn’t.
+Eight years prior, during my second major depression, I told my psychiatrist that I knew everyone else didn’t feel or think what I did — that nothing mattered, that everything was meaningless or worse — but that I couldn’t understand how they didn’t.
 My psychiatrist told me major depression changes the logic of your brain.
 When I was well again, the way I was thinking at that moment wouldn’t make sense to me anymore either.

 I realized my logic had changed.
 I called my psychiatrist and told her I was pretty sure my meds weren’t working anymore.
 I spent the next several months sorting out my medication and fighting desperately to stay alive while feeling like I was possessed by something determined to kill me.
 I tried different medications; some worked right away, but didn’t feel right.
 Some worked, and then turned out to have side effects that I couldn’t live with.
 But one of the worst parts of the experience was that I was in so much pain, and it was completely invisible.